WildernessLabs/Netduino.Foundation/README.md

 ### Connecting Blocks

-In practice, the way this works is that nearly every thing in the Micro Stack derives from the Block class.
+In practice, the way this works is that nearly every thing derives from the Block class.
 A block can have Input and Output ports which are bound to each other via the `ConnectTo()` method.
 For instance, the following micro framework app binds the *Output* from the Netduino's onboard button to the *Input* of the onboard LED.
 This results in the LED lighting up when the button is pressed:

 ```